temporalio/edu-ai-workshop-mcp/codespace-configure-mcp.md

 ![Configured Claude Desktop](https://i.postimg.cc/W4dNR4BQ/configured-mcp-server.png "Configured Claude Desktop")

+--
-**Troubleshooting Note**:
+**Troubleshooting Notes**:
-If your Claude desktop is stuck and not loading, even on a force quit, this may be because of an incorrect configuration.
+- If your Claude desktop is stuck and not loading, even on a force quit, this may be because of an incorrect configuration.
 In this case, search for `claude_desktop_config.json` from your machine instead and edit the file from there instead of from Claude Desktop.
+- Make sure Port 5125 visibility is set to Public.
+This should be already switched on automatically but if it's not connecting, make sure to check this.